satoshinakamoto007/wallets/README.md

 ```
 $ . .venv/bin/activate
 ```

-and then launch an instance of ledger-sim with:
+And then launch an instance of ledger-sim with:
 ```
 $ ledger-sim
 ```